 There will be a rush of delivery trucks with frequent stops at your home during this end stage.
 This is the time when the subcontractors install faucets, countertops, light fixtures, plugs, and appliances.
 The front yard will also be undergoing massive transformation with the new landscape to be installed.

 You chose all your finishes at the beginning of the job to keep your home on schedule and on budget.
-Don’t delay the move-in date by changing your mind last minute or waiting too long to commit.
+Don’t delay the move-in date by changing your mind last minute.
 There are so many tools out there to help you with the overall design of your home.
 Check out some of the wonderful resources below for great ideas.

 - Pinterest has a whole section dedicated to DIY and Home Décor.

-- Better Homes and Gardens covers all kinds of design projects, from plotting out an epic backyard garden to setting up a cozy living room.
+- Better Homes and Gardens cover all kinds of design projects, from plotting out an epic backyard garden to setting up a cozy living room.

 - Houzz is a one-stop shop for all your design needs.
 It connects you with designers and other home professionals.
 Houzz provides you with advice about home decorating.
 The website even shows you where to shop to find certain items.